pic

 ERCP

 Endoscopic retrograde cholangiopancreatography (ERCP) is an advanced endoscopic exam that diagnoses and treats conditions affecting the bile and pancreatic ducts.
-Tahmina Haq, MD, is a fellowship-trained endoscopic gastroenterologist who performs ERCP at Advanced Gastroenterology & Liver Institute in Anaheim, Santa Ana, and Huntington Beach, California.
+Tahmina Haq, MD, is a fellowship-trained endoscopic gastroenterologist who performs ERCP at Advanced Gastroenterology & Liver Institute in Anaheim, Santa Ana, Fullerton, and Huntington Beach, California.
 The gastroenterologist can talk to you about ERCP and why you need it.
 For expert care from a highly trained gastroenterologist, call the office or schedule an appointment online today.

 What is ERCP?